Viking River cruises dominates the European river cruise market, simply because it operates

 more boats than any other line, by far.

 Snapshot: Viking River Cruises, established by former officials of the old Royal Viking Line, has grown by leaps and bounds, including introducing more ships in one year than has ever occurred before.
-More than a score of itineraries covers the European waterway network from Portugal’s Douro River that empties into the Atlantic eastward to Russia’s canals and rivers, and from the Dutch and Belgian waterways bordering on the North Sea across Europe to the mouth of the Danube as it flows into the Black Sea.
+More than a score of itineraries covers the European waterway network from Portugal’s Douro River that empties into the Atlantic eastward to Russia’s and Ukraine’s canals and rivers, and from the Dutch and Belgian waterways bordering on the North Sea across Europe to the mouth of the Danube as it flows into the Black Sea.
 Viking goes most everywhere the other lines go and offer more choices of itineraries, length of cruises and land and air packages.
 In Asia, riverboats explore the Yangtze in China, and the Mekong in Cambodia and Vietnam.
 Egypt is again offered with cruises on the Upper Nile and Lake Nassar.
-Viking also recently introduced five well-received deep-sea cruise ships but their passenger capacities exceeding 900 are well beyond our small-ship passenger limit.
+Viking also recently introduced five well-received deep-sea cruise ships to establish Viking Ocean Cruises but their passenger capacities exceeding 900 are well beyond our small-ship passenger limit.

 Passengers: Most passengers are 50+ and American or at least English-speaking who are looking for a relaxed and convenient way to see the regions of Europe.
 There are no specific facilities for children, and the pace will likely be too slow for most of them, so there are few aboard.